amusaafir/graphalytics-scoring/README.md

 ##### Note:
 * The `results` parameter specifies the folder (relative/absolute) path of the Graphalytics benchmark results.
-* The competition results are placed in the `output`folder.
+* The competition results are placed in the `output` folder.
+* You can ignore datasets and/or algorithms (i.e., not take their score into account by a competition for all platforms) in the `config.json` file.

 ### Tests